Skip to main content

 • For the other SCM systems IQ Server has to contact the SCM system for each repository one by one, which results in far more requests to the SCM system, which is not ideal.

-In either case, IQ Server has to periodically cycle thru all the configured applications/repositories while trying to balance (a) the desire to comment on a pull request soon after it's created with (b) the requirement to not exceed SCM API rate limits.
-So, for organizations with a lot of applications and repositories it can take a considerable amout of time to cycle thru all of them and the HTTP traffic to the SCM system could be steady and continuous - as one cycle ends a new one would begin.
-To give some context, as an example it could take upwards of 20 minutes or so to complete one cycle thru 1000 repositories.
+In either case, IQ Server has to periodically cycle through all the configured applications/repositories while trying to balance (a) the desire to comment on a pull request soon after it's created with (b) the requirement to not exceed SCM API rate limits.
+So, for organizations with a lot of applications and repositories it can take a considerable amount of time to cycle through all of them and the HTTP traffic to the SCM system could be steady and continuous - as one cycle ends a new one would begin.
+To give some context, as an example it could take upwards of 20 minutes or so to complete one cycle through 1000 repositories.

 • Note: If pull request commenting is disabled for a given IQ application that application will not participate in pull request polling.
 So, if there are repositories that are inactive and/or you don't care about receiving pull request comments it's recommended to disable this feature.